Skip to main content

 How Hightouch Audiences leverages flexible data modeling to meet any business need

-• Splits: Run Omnichannel Experiments from the Warehouse.
+• Splits: run omnichannel experiments from the warehouse.

 Enable randomized, multivariate testing from the data warehouse across channels with our code-free tools.

-Recognized as an industry leader
+Recognized as an industry leader by industry leaders

-Ecosystem Partner of the Year
+of the Year